 March 3, 2023 for admission in Fall 2023 if you wish to be considered for departmental scholarships and assistantships in the 2023-24 academic year (see Funding for details).
 Prospective students who do not require financial support may submit their applications through May 10, 2023.

 The History Department conducts a holistic review of all credentials presented by a student.
-No single factor alone leads to either accepting or excluding a student.
-Based on the application materials collected, as listed below, the History Department tries to identify each applicant's academic abilities and potential for success in our graduate program.
+No single factor alone leads to either granting or denying admission.
+Based on the application dossier, the History Department tries to identify each applicant's academic abilities and potential for success in our graduate program.
 A complete application dossier consists of the following:

-- A writing sample of no more than 15 double-spaced pages
+- Writing sample of no more than 15 double-spaced pages

 All credentials are to be submitted online through the Graduate School's application portal.
 Your dossier will then be forwarded to the History Department for review by the Director of Graduate Studies.